 As you continue scaling your company, you may be required to give away some equity in exchange for fundraising dollars.
 In these priced rounds, an investor gives you money in exchange for preferred stock in your company at a price per share determined by your valuation.
 Priced rounds can be a great option if you are confident in the worth of your company, are willing to negotiate that worth with investors, and need to raise a lot of capital—recognizing you will need to cede some control.

-Third, decide when should you be raising—and with whom.
+3. Decide when should you be raising—and with whom.

 Realistically, you should always be in pitch mode—ready to jump on opportunities that arise.
 That being said, investors tend to take meetings at certain points of the year: typically mid-January through mid-summer, and after Labor Day through early November.
 That doesn’t mean you should ever stop building relationships, networking, or preparing to take meetings.